 Brownfields are an Untapped Land Resource with Great Potential for Renewables Future

 Brownfields are lands that were previously developed for industrial purposes like mining… but that are no longer in use.
-According to a Rocky Mountain Institute analysis of EPA data, there are more than a million acres of brownfield sites in Nevada.
-Those areas alone could provide the needed capacity to reach a 50% Renewable Portfolio Standard (RPS) for Nevada several times over.
-In fact, by one initial estimate, development on brownfields could fulfill more than 2,000% of the needed megawatts to meet a 50% RPS in Nevada.
+According to a Rocky Mountain Institute analysis of data from the U.S. Environmental Protection Agency, there are more than a million acres of brownfield sites (lands previously used for industrial purposes) in Nevada.
+Those degraded areas alone could provide the needed capacity to reach a 50% Renewable Portfolio Standard (RPS) for Nevada several times over— enough solar energy to power Nevada’s four largest cities.

 While there will undoubtedly be new energy development projects on greenfields in the future, brownfields sites present a major untapped opportunity to help the state meet its clean energy goals.
 Brownfield sites could likely offer all the capacity we need to meet Nevada’s renewable energy demands.

 An Elusive Win-Win-Win for Conservation, Energy Development and Mining Companies

 Mining companies, renewable energy developers, and conservationists aren’t likely to be the first groups to come to mind for most people when they think of partnerships in Nevada.
 But that’s exactly the group that came together earlier this year to promote a key regulation change for the Mining the Sun Initiative.

 For conservationists, this approach avoids land use conflicts, protecting healthy, intact habitat that might otherwise be considered for development.
 For the mining and solar industries, it opens up new options and often allows for the reuse of existing transmission lines and other infrastructure.
 It also supports Nevada’s economy, especially in rural communities.

 What We Can Do and How You Can Help